-This is the weather series of The Icons Set with different weather related icons.
+This is the FREE Weather Icons with different weather related icons.
 Those icons have a common and pleasing style that will make it easy to add to any project.There are 208 weather icons in this set.Each icons comes with stroked and filled versions.
 The Weather series of The Icon Set is a custom @font-face icon font that can be styled dynamically using CSS.(Size, color and any style available in CSS.)
-This icon…
+This icon font uses the…

 This a tutorial on how to create a Shazam-like button that morphs into a music player using Snap.svg.In this tutorial you will create a Shazam-like UI where we initially have a simple button that, when clicked, morphs into a listening button.
 And also some musical notes will be animated that fly from outside of the viewport to the listening button to indicate listening activity.
 Finally, the listening button will transform into a music player with…